EPERLab/CLEW/docs/fichas/01_Crops.rst

 FixedCost[r,t,y]
 ---------

+This data is based on information from the Central Bank of Costa Rica.

 .. figure::  parameters/Pineapple_FixedCost.png
    :align:   center
    :width:   550 px

    *Figure: Fixed Cost of Pineapple Production* :download:`. <csv/Pineapple_FixedCost.csv>`

 OutputActivityRatio[r,t,y]
 ---------

+This parameter represents the crop yield.
+This parameter is based on historical data from reports of the Executive Secretariat for Agricultural Sector Planning.
+In the BAU scenario, the crop yield increase according to the historical data.
+In the NDP scenario, the increase is greater since better production practices are put into place.

 .. figure::  parameters/Pineapple_OAR.png
    :align:   center